dgh14/eatery_website/README.md

 # eatery_website
 Simple website using HTML

-Thia is a simple website created using HTML and css
+This is a simple website created by using HTML and css